-When Cher first received the design brief for 1130-sqft apartment, she was over the moon.
+When Studio Lead, Cher, first received the design brief for 1130-sqft apartment, she was over the moon.
 Cher shares: “I’ve always wanted to work on a Parisian-themed home since I started residential interior design and working on it with this lovely couple made it an even more meaningful experience.”

 The space is inspired by the origin of the couple’s love story.
 It is designed in a chic Parisian modern style, integrating the use of classic and contemporary styles.
 Overall, it was kept minimalistic yet personal with few built-ins and more curated furniture.
 The use of herringbone flooring and extravagant marble surfaces are in abundance.

 The apartment sees a lengthy, rectangular space which allows for an open-concept layout with beautiful natural flow of light from one end to another.
 Prior to the renovation, massive storage solutions were built to cater to the previous owners’ lifestyle.
 Their main storage solution sat in the center of the apartment and blocked the natural light from reaching most areas, creating a moody, mysterious experience that the new owners wanted to move away from.

 The flooring was essential in recreating a chic Parisian apartment.
 In Paris, the floor would be decked in parquet planks in chevron or herringbone lay.
 Vinyl planks in herringbone lay were proposed as a cost-effective and easy-to-maintain option while emulating an uncanny aesthetic.
 The walls are painted in a subtle pastel hue of cream to making the space feel warmer and more welcoming.